jc2554/ECE3400-team7/docs/milestone2.md

 ### Lab Procedure

 #### Treasure Detetection
-To accomplish to goal of identifying different frequencies, it was decided that a visual cue in the form of an LED would work nicely.
-The code from lab2 was modified slightly to drive the following cicuit.
+To accomplish the goal of identifying different frequencies, it was decided that a visual cue in the form of an LED would work nicely.
+The code from Lab 2 was modified slightly to drive the following cicuit.

 ![](./image/milestone2/modcir.png)

 The basic algorithm was kept from open music labs, but the number of bins was reduced to save on data usage.

 ![](./image/milestone2/fftnew.png)

 The demonstration of the capabilities of the Treasure Detection subsystem can be seen in the following video.